hanachi-ap/willow64-doc/README.md

 ## Willow Layout

-Willow Layout is opened under CC for the development of the keyboard community.
+Willow Layout is open for the community to grow.
+It is available under the Creative Commons license.

  [Willow Layout (PDF)](https://github.com/hanachi-ap/willow64-doc/blob/main/img/willow_layout_v1.pdf)  CC BY-SA 4.0 by Hanachi.